 This post is about how to invest in a bear market.
 This post is about how to trade in a bear market.

-- The market becomes much cheaper and a much better long term BUY after a bear market bottoms.
+- This means that the market becomes much cheaper and a much better long term BUY after a bear market bottoms.

-- The market’s long term downside risk is smaller because the market is already undervalued.
+- This also means that the market’s long term downside risk is smaller because the market is already undervalued.

 So how should medium-long term investors invest in a bear market?
 Here are some common bear market investing strategies, ranked from worst to best.

-- Sit right through a bear market while being 100% long.
+- You can sit right through a bear market while being 100% long.

 Let’s look at each of these investment strategies in detail.